Africa Health Collaborative Research Fund 2026

 Eligibility

-All proposals must be led by an Early Career Researcher from a Health Collaborative member institution (See Appendix 1 for definition of ECR by each institution) and can be bilateral (2 ECRs between two Health Collaborative member partners) or multilateral (three ECRs between three or more member partners).
+All proposals must be led by an Early Career Researcher from an AHC member institution (See Appendix 1 for definition of ECR by institution) and be bilateral (2 ECRs between two AHC member partners) or multilateral (three ECRs between three or more AHC member partners).
 Proposals must also include participation of masters, doctoral or post-doctoral trainees.
 Eligible applicants may only lead one application (Further application requirements for applicants at each institution can be found in Appendix 2).
-Proposals may require sign-off from your institution before final submission.
-(See Appendix 4 for required approvals)

 The funding provided is intended to support expenses including but not limited to costs of travel (ECRs, Post-Doctoral Fellows, research associates, graduate student researchers) between the institutions, and costs associated with research, workshops and meetings (Details of eligible and ineligible costs by institution are detailed in Appendix 3).